-- Identify all the key stakeholders, steering and working groups (including DfT, UKRLG boards and sub-boards) and identify other working groups required to support delivery of an updated WMHI CoP. - Define clear roles and responsibilities for each stakeholder.
-This includes senior leadership (e.g. DfT), project management and technical teams, and consultation groups (e.g. UKRLG). - Maintain engagement with the existing Steering Group and thematic sub-groups throughout the project.
+- Identify all the key stakeholders, steering and working groups including DfT, UKRLG boards and sub-boards and identify other working groups required to support delivery of updated WMHI CoP - Define clear roles and responsibilities for each stakeholder.
+This includes senior leadership (e.g., DfT), project management and technical teams and consultation groups (e.g. UKRLG) - Maintain engagement with the existing steering group and thematic sub-groups throughout the project

-- Design a plan for engaging stakeholders throughout the project, including Steering Group meetings, meetings with UKRLG boards and sub-boards, other working groups and expert reviews (of text for the updated CoP). - Create a structured feedback process to review and incorporate stakeholder input into the drafting process, ensuring the updated CoP reflects diverse perspectives, and set up mechanisms for monitoring the implementation of the updated CoP to ensure its effectiveness.
+- Design a plan for engaging stakeholders throughout the project, including steering group meetings, meetings with UKRLG boards / sub-boards, other working groups and expert reviews (of text for updated CoP) - Create a structured feedback process to review and incorporate stakeholder input into the drafting process, ensuring the updated code reflects diverse perspectives and set up mechanisms for monitoring the implementation of the updated code to ensure its effectiveness

-8.2.3 Work package 2 - Executive summaries
+4.2.3 Work package 2 - Executive summaries